 It has provided me with numerous opportunities to travel through different countries on a tight budget, by not having to worry about accommodation and food.
 Not only that, but it has also given me an opportunity to build my name as an artist through both India and Sri Lanka.

 As a girl who had a dream of travelling the world for free - with no idea of how to actually do it when I started - I am so lucky and grateful to have stumbled across Worldpackers!

-Volunteer and Travel the World for Free
+Volunteer and travel for free

 There are heaps of different options available when it comes to volunteer programs.
 So you’re sure to find something that calls to your heart.
 Some of them that I have chosen to work with are:

-There are so many more options available, but these are the ones I have worked with so far.
+There are so many more options available, but these are the ones I have volunteered with so far.
 I typically look for art projects as I love painting.
 But other times I will apply for positions that pique my interest such as eco projects, because I am very much a save the world type of gal.